Scientific Name

 Description

 The rules for Graptopetalums care are similar to those for most succulents.
 All require lots of sunlight to look their best.
-They need gritty, porous soil with excellent drainage.
-Water regularly over the summer months, letting the soil dry out between waterings.
+They need gritty, well-drained soil.
+Water regularly over the summer, letting the soil dry out between waterings.
 Minimal water is required over winter.
 Overwatering is a cause of root rots, and the plant can get several pest infestations.
 Fertilize once during the growing season with a balanced fertilizer diluted to 1/4 strength.

 Links